mobxjs/mobx/notes-docs.md

 -   [ ] Remove reference to the https://github.com/mobxjs/mobx-react-boilerplate projects, modify github README there that it's out of date and retired.
 -   [ ] makeAutoObservable is handy, but you probably shouldn't use it on a React component to make local state observable.
 We should say that somewhere.
 -   [ ] mweststrate: Only sponsors are needed.
 For backers / sponsors and sponsoring in general I think we should add an entry in the top menu bar
+-   [ ] What to do about the egghead lessons?
+They use the decorator syntax and may not enforce actions by default. -> consolidate into a single page and explain the decorator story and action on it.

-Fragments
+## Fragments

 This fragment is from react-integration.
 I want to see about creating a new section on advanced interaction patterns.

-#### Advanced interaction patterns with reactions, observables, props, etc
+### Advanced interaction patterns with reactions, observables, props, etc

 In general we recommend to keep UI state and domain state clearly separated, and manage side effects etc either outside the components using the tools that MobX provides for them (`when`, `flow`, `reaction` etc),